open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-automated-testing-code-ceptjs.md

 Type `codeceptjs gt`

-- You will see `Creating a new test…` - type the name of the test you want to create and press `Enter`
+- You will see `Creating a new test…`
+- Type the name of the test you want to create and press `Enter`
 - You will see the name you entered above within parentheses and with an uppercase initial - type what you see in parentheses and press `Enter`
 **Example**
 - To create a `login` test, when you see `Creating a new test…` - type `login`
 - When you see `(Login)` - type `Login` and press `Enter`